Updated June 2026

 Does LazeeFish have the same features as YNAB?

 The core envelope budgeting methodology is identical.
-Both use Plaid bank sync, auto-categorization rules, and monthly allocation.
+Both use Plaid bank sync, auto-categorization rules, monthly allocation, and an Age of Money metric.
 LazeeFish additionally has auto-split debt payments (principal, interest, and escrow) and subscription auto-detection.
-YNAB has native iOS and Android apps, a larger educational community, and the "Age of Money" metric — things LazeeFish doesn't offer.
+YNAB has native iOS and Android apps and a larger educational community — things LazeeFish doesn't offer.

 How do I switch from YNAB to LazeeFish?